 5. Blunt Haircut for Fine Hair

 A blunt cut is a surprisingly great way to give fine hair some sharpness and definition.
 And when it comes to this particular hair type, the shorter, the better.
-Pin straight hair or beachy waves work really well with this style.
+Pin-straight hair or beachy waves work really well with this style.
 Classic yet simple, a blunt cut for fine hair is a laid-back look that ensures easy wear and styling.
-For a fuller and thicker appearance, try adding some mousse or texturizing spray to your ‘do.
+Try adding some mousse or texturizing spray to your ‘do for a fuller and thicker appearance.

 6. Blunt Haircut for Thick Hair